rails/rails/guides/source/action_controller_overview.md

 { :name => "acme", :address => "123 Carrot Street", :company => { :name => "acme", :address => "123 Carrot Street" }}
 ```

-You can customize the name of the key or specific parameters you want to wrap by consulting the "API documentation":http://api.rubyonrails.org/classes/ActionController/ParamsWrapper.html
+You can customize the name of the key or specific parameters you want to wrap by consulting the [API documentation](http://api.rubyonrails.org/classes/ActionController/ParamsWrapper.html)

 ### Routing Parameters